What to check out in London this Summer

 Tower bridge

-Tower Bridge sits like a jewel along the River Thames, a real testament to the city’s ingenuity and appreciation for engineering that’s also easy on the eye.
-The structure features a glass-floored walkway, providing visitors a unique view of London.
-Visitors can learn more about the bridge’s construction and history through its many exhibits.
+Tower Bridge sits like a jewel along the River Thames, a true testament to the city’s ingenuity and appreciation for engineering that’s easy on the eye, with a unique glass-floored walkway for a unique view.
+Visitors can also learn more about the bridge’s construction and history through its many exhibits.

 Closest train station: